lukefleed/website/src/data/blog/memory-pt3.md

 };
 ```

-When we call a virtual function through a pointer or reference to the base class, the actual function called depends on the dynamic type of the object:
+When we call a virtual function through a base class pointer or reference, the actual function invoked depends on the dynamic type of the object:

 ```cpp
 void print_area(const Shape& s) {